 The American Dental Association and the American Association of Orthodontists join in the suggestion that patients first visit the orthodontist at age 7.

-Dr. Grob shares this concern and has devoted several years researching, publishing and practicing the Treatment by Twelve's TM philosophy.
+Drs.
+Grob and Loop share this concern and have devoted several years researching, publishing and practicing the Treatment by Twelve's TM philosophy.

 For simplicity, the philosophy places patients into 3 groups based on our tooth eruption chart.